softwareeenginer/minefield/README.md

 # minefield
-This homework from university.
+This homework from is university.
 Its minefield game.